Billy-Spearman-WCCI/RaceCarExtension/README.md

     abstractions.
     So we can tell students: "The `Console` object knows how to write stuff to the screen.
     We can trust that it does so and not worry about how it does so."

-# OO Programming, step-by-step
-- [ ] Consider an object.
-  - [ ] The object must have at least one "tell" and one "ask".
-    - [ ] The "tell" can be via constructor or method.
-(This is almost always a `void` method)
-    - [ ] You must have an _expectation_ for the result of the "ask".
-(This is almost never a `void` method)
-      - There must be a relationship between what you tell the object and what you get back.
-      - Odometer: tell it speed, ask its distance.
-      - TireInspection: tell it model of car and PSI, ask whether the inspection passes or fails.
-      - RaceCar: tell it turn, ask it's speed
-      - Robbers and Plans
-        - Robbers -- might have plans
-          - If the "tell" and the "ask" are identical, that's boring ... that's just a boolean variable
-        - Plans
-          - Require robbers
-          - For a single target
-          - Might succeed
-        - Targets
-          - Have a difficulty level
-          - If you give a target a plan, it should say whether the plan succeeds or not.
-          - If you tell the target the plan, you can ask whether it succeeds.
-          - If you tell the target it's difficulty, then you can give it a plan and find if it succeeds or not.
-    - [ ] Combine the "tell" and the expectation about the result into a test.
-    - [ ] Get the test to compile -- but failing.
-You should then have:
-      - [ ] One class --> describe it in a phrase.
-This phrase must refer to tested behavior.
-        - [ ] Add the phrase as a JavaDoc comment for the class
-      - [ ] Two methods --> describe each in a sentence, starting with either "Tell me ..." or "Ask me ..."
-        - [ ] Add the sentence as a JavaDoc comment for the method
-  - [ ] Do you feel that the possible behaviors for the existing methods are adequately covered?
-    - [ ] Add tests.
-  - [ ] Are additional "telling" or "asking" methods required?
-    - [ ] Describe each new method as a sentence
-    - [ ] Add tests.
-  - [ ] Revisit the phrase describing the class
-  - [ ] Consider the methods exposed by the method.
-    - [ ] Extract them into interface
-    - [ ] Update your tests so that we immediately forget the actual class and only remember the interface.
-- [ ] Consider another object
-  - [ ] Can it be just another instance of your existing class?
-        If so, consider whether it deserves a test of its own.
-  - [ ] Create a new class, preferably implementing an existing interface.
-    - [ ] Extending an existing class is sometimes fine, if you have a working class which sometimes needs some _additional_ features.
-    - [ ] But don't try to create abstract classes or anything fancy.
-  - [ ] Repeat the steps for the first class.
-Write tests.
-It's ok if they're similar to tests you've written for other classes.
-  - [ ] Get tests to pass by writing obvious code.
-It's OK if this code duplicates code in other classes.
-  - [ ] Repeat until the second class is well-defined.
-- [ ] Consider the two classes you've created. _Now_ you're allowed to extract common methods into an abstract parent class.
-  - [ ] If you find that _every_ method can moved out of a class, then you probably don't need it.